sabrinamerkin/sabrinamerkin.github.io/_posts/2023-06-15-World-Bank.md

 We now see that china owns the highest amount of debt amongst all countries.

 Window functions can be used to pass running aggregate values along rows.
-We can use a window functuion to create a running_debt field that tracks the contribution of each debt indicator owed by China.
+We can use a window functuion to create a running_debt field that tracks the contribution of each debt owed by China.

 ``` sql
 %%sql